corritaylor/My-Coding-Journey/Password Strength Checker/README.md

 #### View and execute in your code editor terminal.
 My favorite editor is VS Code<hr>

-This project will guide you through building a command-line tool that evaluates the strength of a password based on entropy, length, and character diversity.
+In this project, you'll make a command-line tool that checks how strong a password is by looking at its length, how random it is (entropy), and the types of characters it uses.

-What You Will Learn:
+What you’ll learn:

--   Understanding password strength evaluation
+How to check if a password is strong

--   Using entropy for password security analysis
+What entropy means for password security

--   Implementing getpass for secure password input
+How to hide password input using getpass

--   Validating user input and character diversity
+How to check that the password has different types of characters

--   Creating a loop for multiple checks
+How to run the tool more than once using a loop